ua-gist-open-source/leaflet-intro/README.md

     map.addLayer(wmsLayer)
 ```

 Save the `geoserver.html` page and open it in your browser.
+You should see the symbology from your WMS.
+If not, then something went wrong.
+In that case, open your Developer Tools and look at the `console` and the `network` activity to see if you can debug any errors.

-Note that this is only a local file and doesn't exist yet in your docker container.
-We are going to add it to the docker container.
-In the file [Dockerfile](Dockerfile), add a new line with:
+Note that this is still only a local file and doesn't exist yet in your docker container.
+In fact, if we run `docker build .` again, The `Dockerfile` doesn't know about this file yet so it will not be added to the container anyway.
+To include it in the docker container: edit [Dockerfile](Dockerfile), adding a new line with:
 ```
 COPY geoserver.html /usr/share/nginx/html/geoserver.html
 ```